 Terminology - (Un)configured graph: A graph is considered configured if all of its graph components are configured.
 A codec is configurable only via its

 Let's see what happens when we run a compression using the trained graph.
+In this example, we will use a small sample from the PUMS dataset.
 First, the untrained graph...

 Inline Training